-- 1. The name of the Corporation is Deciphera Pharmaceuticals, Inc. The date of the filing of its original Certificate of Incorporation with the Secretary of State of the State of Delaware was July 31, 2017 (the "Original Certificate"). - 2.
-The Original Certificate was first amended and restated on October 2, 2017, and was duly adopted in accordance with the provisions of Sections 228, 242 and 245 of the General Corporation Law of the State of Delaware (the "DGCL") (such amendment, the "Prior Certificate"). - 3.
-This further Amended and Restated Certificate of Incorporation (the "Certificate") amends, restates and integrates the provisions of the Prior Certificate, and was duly adopted in accordance with the provisions of Sections 228, 242 and 245 of the DGCL. - 4.
-This Certificate shall become effective at 8:30 AM ET on June [], 2024. - 5.
-The text of the Prior Certificate is hereby amended and restated in its entirety to provide as herein set forth in full.
+1. The name of the Corporation is Deciphera Pharmaceuticals, Inc. The date of the filing of its original Certificate of Incorporation with the Secretary of State of the State of Delaware was July 31, 2017 (the "Original Certificate").

-ARTICLE I

-The name of the Corporation is Deciphera Pharmaceuticals, Inc.

-ARTICLE II

-The address of the Corporation's registered office in the State of Delaware is c/o The Corporation Trust Company, 1209 Orange Street in the City of Wilmington, County of New Castle, Delaware 19801.
-The name of its registered agent at such address is The Corporation Trust Company.

-ARTICLE III

-The purpose of the Corporation is to engage in any lawful act or activity for which corporations may be organized under the DGCL.

-ARTICLE IV

-CAPITAL STOCK
+2. The Original Certificate was amended and restated on October 2, 2017, and was duly adopted in accordance with the General Corporation Law of the State of Delaware (the "DGCL") (such amendment, the "Certificate").

+3. This Certificate of Amendment (the "Amendment") amends certain provisions of the Certificate, and was duly adopted in accordance with the provisions of Section 242 of the DGCL.

+5. The Certificate is hereby amended to amend the first paragraph of Article IV to be read in its entirety as follows:

-The total number of shares of capital stock which the Corporation shall have authority to issue is two hundred and fifty-five million (255,000,000) which (i) two hundred and fifty million (250,000,000) shares shall be a class designated as common stock, par value \$0.01 per share (the "Common Stock"), and (ii) five million (5,000,000) shares shall be a class designated as undesignated preferred stock, par value \$0.01 per share (the "Undesignated Preferred Stock").
+"The total number of shares of capital stock which the Corporation shall have authority to issue is two hundred and fifty-five million (255,000,000) which (i) two hundred and fifty million (250,000,000) shares shall be a class designated as common stock, par value \$0.01 per share (the "Common Stock"), and (ii) five million (5,000,000) shares shall be a class designated as undesignated preferred stock, par value \$0.01 per share (the "Undesignated Preferred Stock")."